garaj2/pcp-ed-mismatch-cancer-utilization/README.md

     *Interpretations: **If negative***, *then PCP Utilization is higher than Cancer Surgery Utilization, signaling either a robust screening of cancer diagnoses or a lack of utilization of specialized cancer care.*
                       ***If zero***, *then PCP Utilization is roughly similar to Cancer Surgery Utilization, signaling alignment between PCP screening of cancers and cancer care utilization*
                       ***If positive***, *then PCP Utilization is lower than Cancer Surgery Utilization, signaling a lack of access to primary care and a possible chokepoint for cancer care utilization*

+**ED Mismatch Index**: The ED Decile Subtracted from the Cancer Decile.
+Can range from -9 to 9.
+    *Interpretations: **If negative***, *then ED Utilization is higher than Cancer Surgery Utilization, signaling potentially higher diagnoses of cancer or a lack of utilization of specialized cancer care.*
+                      ***If zero***, *then ED Utilization is roughly similar to Cancer Surgery Utilization, signaling alignment between ED screening of cancers and cancer care utilization*
+                      ***If positive***, *then ED Utilization is lower than Cancer Surgery Utilization, signaling effective coordination between ED encounters which diagnose cancer and inpatient cancer surgeries.*

+## The Results and Interpretation

+## The Limitations

+## The Conclusions